 The statistics are grim when African Americans have the highest death rates for prostate cancer, according to the American Cancer Society.
 Meanwhile, only one-third of African-American men get a prostate screening after age 50.

 "Prostate function deals with sexual function and urinary function and maybe not everybody is comfortable talking about that," said Dr. Moses.
-Listen to his advice to men in the video below.

 Dr. Moses stresses the importance of getting comfortable talking about prostate cancer screenings because it can save a life.